CamiloGTR/awesome-software-for-students/README.md

 - [Misc & Utilities](#security)
 - [Contribute](#security)
 - [License](#security)

+# Introduction
+Hi!
+I'm an English as a Foreign Language Teacher and during my classes I see my students having problems to deliver different kind of tasks from the other subjects.
+In most cases, most of the work can be easily done by working together with their peers (collaboration) or can be fully automatized with an app.
+In other words, you are not required to be a expert in Adobe Illustrator to create an infography.
+However, many students are unaware of the software available nowadays that can be quite helpful.
+Besides, I had a look at this resource entitled "100 free useful software for students".
+The following list is an update and curated version of [this infography](https://i.imgur.com/0e07EWn.jpg) inspired by [this list](https://github.com/Igglybuff/awesome-piracy) and considering students needs.

+# Emoji
+I took the idea from here and it is basically the same principle.
+I added a 🌟 to some of the apps, which represent my pick for that category.
+This is based on an opinion so keep that mind.
+I try to use software that is easy to use and setup.
+By no means, an app with a "🌟" is going to be the best one there.

 ## Office Suite
 * [Google Docs](https://www.google.com/docs/about/) ⭐ - Collaborative  editing and styling tools to help you easily format text and paragraphs.